open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/service.md

 ---
 sidebar_position: 4
 sidebar_label: Service Sink
-title: Service Sink Configuration | Enterprise OPA
+title: Service Sink Configuration | EOPA
 ---

 The Service decision log sink is an expansion on the [OPA service decision log sink](https://www.openpolicyagent.org/docs/management-decision-logs/).
 It sends decision logs as payloads to an HTTP API.